coder-hxl/x-crawl/publish/README.md

 There are 3 types:

-- CrawlFileDetailTargetConfig
+- Detailed target config - CrawlFileDetailTargetConfig

-- CrawlFileDetailTargetConfig[]
+- Detailed target array config - CrawlFileDetailTargetConfig[]
-- CrawlFileAdvancedConfig
+- Advanced config CrawlFileAdvancedConfig

-**1. CrawlFileDetailTargetConfig**
+##### 1.Detailed target config - CrawlFileDetailTargetConfig

 This is the detailed target configuration. if you want to crawl this file and need to retry on failure, you can try this way of writing: